Part of the Hiring Your First Employee hub.

 Or you have worked out the salary, but not the full cost of employing someone, the pension, National Insurance, software, equipment, and the time it will take you to manage them.

-It feels like a growth decision, but underneath it, there is still a level of financial guesswork.
+It feels like a growth decision, but there is still some guesswork about the finances.

 Analysing Your Monthly Cash Flow Consistency